-During the first 1,000 miles (1,600 km), follow these recommendations for the future reliability and economy of your new vehicle.
+During the first 1,200 miles (2,000 km), follow these recommendations to obtain maximum engine performance and ensure the future reliability and economy of your new vehicle.
+Failure to follow these recommendations may result in shortened engine life and reduced engine performance.

-- Avoid driving for long periods at constant speed, either fast or slow. - Do not accelerate at full throttle in any gear. - Avoid quick starts. - Avoid hard braking as much as possible. - Do not tow a trailer for the first 500 miles (800 km).
+- Avoid driving for long periods at constant speed, either fast or slow.
+Do not run the engine over 4,000 rpm. - Do not accelerate at full throttle in any gear. - Avoid quick starts. - Avoid hard braking as much as possible. - Do not tow a trailer for the first 500 miles (800 km).